 The chart shows the fluctuation of disposable income growth during and post 'Celtic tiger'.
-Over this period the mean disposable income growth rate within the state was just over 3.1% per annum.
+Over this period the mean disposable income growth rate within the state was just slightly over 3.1% 3.0% per annum.

-Taking into account the current economic uncertainty as a result of COVID 19 and Brexit, an average of 2% disposable income growth is assumed from 2020 to 2022.
+Taking into account the current economic uncertainty as a result of COVID 19 and Brexit, an average of 2% disposable income growth is assumed_from 2020 to 2022for 2021 and 2022.
 An average of 3% disposable income growth is assumed thereafter for the purposes of this housing strategy.